Semiautomatic dimensional screening of plastic scintillator cubes using image analysis and robotics: Performance of the Prototype Inspection System

 \subsection{Evaluation of Measurement Accuracy}

 To assess reproducibility, we measured the same cube multiple times with different platforms and orientations and calculated the standard deviation of the results.
 As shown in Fig.~\ref{fig:precision}, the distribution of standard deviations across 96 cubes shows that the mean deviation was reduced from 23~$\mu$m to 10~$\mu$m by applying the corrections described in Section~\ref{subsec_correction}.
 This result indicates that the effects of imaging conditions were effectively mitigated.
+The obtained reproducibility is much smaller than the standard deviation of the hole positions among cubes, which is about 80~$\mu$m.
+These results demonstrate that the measurement performance of the system is well controlled and sufficient for the intended application.

 We also compared the inspection system results with caliper measurements for 120 cubes.
 As shown in Fig.~\ref{fig:caliper}, the standard deviation of the differences between the two methods was 39.8~$\mu$m.
 This is larger than the inspection system’s reproducibility of 10~$\mu$m, likely due to differences in measurement methodology and caliper measurement errors.